 Engage your child’s curiosity!
 Boost their sense of wonder!
 It’s easier than you think, especially with these STEM activities for kids.
 These challenges encourage your young ones to use both their brains and their hands.
 Just grab a few simple items and watch as they take fun, educational learning to a whole new level.

-Egg Flying Fox Challenge
+Egg Zip-Line Challenge

-Twist two extra pipe cleaners together for a stronger wire and attach one end of the twisted pipe cleaners to a harness and the other in a loose loop around the string.
-Time how long it takes for eggs of a certain weight to travel down the wire.
+Step 4: Time how long it takes for eggs of a certain weight to travel down the wire.
 How does the weight of the egg affect the time it takes to travel?
 For a bonus challenge, swap the string out for wool or plastic tubing, and compare how the texture of the zip-line affects the times of your flying eggs.

 What You’ll Need